Planning a group trip to Boston and need a crowd-pleasing itinerary? You’re in luck. There’s something for everyone in “The Hub of the Universe.”

 One vehicle for your entire group

-If you’re considering renting a charter bus for your next group visit to Boston, read our Bus Rental Guide and learn about when to book, what information you’ll need, and what to expect from your quote.
+If you’re considering renting a charter bus for your next group visit to Boston, read our Bus Rental Guide and learn about when to book, what information you’ll need, and what prices you can expect.